 What are categories?

-To help you keep different subjects in one collection, SuperMemo introduces the concept of a category.
-A category is a section of the knowledge tree.
-It is used for keeping material related to a single subject.
+To help you organize different subjects in one collection, SuperMemo introduces the concept of a category.
+A category can be seen as a tool for building a section of the knowledge tree.
+One category is used for adding material related to one subject.
 Elements added to a given category may use their own template that determines their look (e.g. images, sounds, colors, fonts, sizes of text fields, number of shape components, etc.).
 It is highly recommended that you learn about templates before using categories.
-See: Using templates
+See: Using templates.

 Once you understand the concept of the category, it will become very easy to manage a large number of items belonging to entirely different areas of knowledge.